ssanj/babyloncandle/posts/2018-10-04-how-does-filterm-work-in-haskell.md

 ---
 title: How does filterM work in Haskell?
 author: sanjiv sahayam
-description: ???
+description: How to use filterM in Haskell to filter things in by a condition and by an effect.
 tags: haskell
 comments: true
 ---

 __filterM__ is an interesting function.
 In one sense it's very similar to __filter__ which we all know and love.
 It's much more powerful though as we shall soon see.
-Let's start by having a look at the definition of __fitler__:
+Let's start by having a look at the definition of __filter__:

 ```{.haskell .scrollx}
 filter :: (a -> Bool) -> [a] -> [a]